Plots

 What should I consider when choosing a foundation for a garden house on a leased plot?

 Choose an appropriate foundation that meets the requirements of the garden house.
-For small garden houses, a simple foundation made of compacted gravel often suffices.
+For small garden houses, a simple foundation of compacted gravel often suffices.
 Ensure that the foundation is level and horizontal.

 What legal aspects are particularly important when leasing a recreational plot?